This white paper provides insight into voice quality and the different methods to measure voice quality.

 • Cisco 1040s: Cisco 1040s compute MOSs for each Real-Time Transport Protocol (RTP) stream and send syslog messages to Service Monitor every 60 seconds.

-• Cisco Network Analysis Module 4.0 or later: NAM (hardware form factors) computes MOSs for each RTP stream, and Service Monitor pulls the data from each NAM.
+• Cisco Network Analysis Module 4.0 or later: NAM computes MOSs for each RTP stream, and Service Monitor pulls the data from each NAM.
 This integration requires Service Monitor to have user credentials with collect view permissions on the NAM.

-• Cisco Voice Transmission Quality: Cisco Unified Communications Manager collects data from Cisco MGCP Voice Gateways (VGs) and Cisco IP phones; MOSs are calculated on MGCP gateways and Cisco IP Phones using the Cisco Voice Transmission Quality algorithm.
+• Cisco Voice Transmission Quality: Cisco Unified Communications Manager collects data from Cisco MGCP Voice Gateways and Cisco IP phones; MOSs are calculated on the Media Gateway Control Protocol (MGCP) gateways and Cisco IP phones using the Cisco Voice Transmission Quality algorithm.
 At the termination of a call, Cisco Unified Communications Manager stores the data in call management records (CMRs).

-• Call Classification: Cisco Unified Service Monitor classifies various call types based on Cisco Unified Communications Manager configuration and call detail records.
+• Call Classification: Cisco Unified Service Monitor 2.3 now classifies various call types based on Cisco Unified Communications Manager configuration and call detail records (CDRs).
 The Cisco Unified Service Monitor Call Classification feature includes the ability to classify calls into the categories listed in Table 1.

 Table 1.
 Categories for the Cisco Unified Service Monitor Call Classification Feature